AlibabaCloudDocs/oss/intl.en-US/Tools/ossutil/Download and installation.md

 ## Install ossutil on Linux

-1. Download the ossutil installation package.
+1. Run the following command to download the ossutil installation package:

     ```
     wget http://gosspublic.alicdn.com/ossutil/1.7.3/ossutil64
     ```

-    **Note:** When you use the copied URL in the wget command to download ossutil, delete the`?spm=xxxx` from the URL.
+    **Note:** When you use the copied URL in the wget command to download ossutil, delete the`?spm=xxxx` part from the URL.

-2. Modify the execution permissions of the file.
+2. Run the following command to modify the execution permissions of the file:

     ```
     chmod 755 ossutil64